 - Never lift your dog by pulling their front legs

-- Consider checking your dog’s minerals levels as muscles and the back often reflect deficiencies and toxicity
+- Consider checking your dog’s minerals levels.
+Muscles and the back often reflect deficiencies and toxicity

 - A well-nourished body has much greater capacity to recover.
 An all-natural, raw or cooked diet is preferred

-- Give your dog all natural essentials to ensure proper muscle function and muscle fibre regeneration.
-The body needs all building blogs to function properly and soil minerals and nutrients are severely depleted.
-As a result, the right supplements will make a huge difference your dogs ability to recover from injuries.
+- Give your dog all-natural essentials to ensure proper muscle function and muscle fiber regeneration.
+The body needs all the building blocks to function properly and soil minerals and nutrients are severely depleted in our food.
+The right supplements will make a huge difference in your dog's ability to recover from injuries.
 Avoid cheap synthetic products

 - Visit an experienced chiropractor and physiotherapist (physical therapist) to check the spine